EricCJoyce/Chess/README.md

 - `this.evaluationEngine.instance.exports.getOutputMovesBuffer();` returns the address of the evaluation module's output-moves buffer.

 The other module functions are as follows:
-- `this.evaluationEngine.instance.exports.sideToMove();` returns `_WHITE_TO_MOVE` or `_BLACK_TO_MOVE`.
+- `this.evaluationEngine.instance.exports.sideToMove_eval();` returns `_WHITE_TO_MOVE` or `_BLACK_TO_MOVE`.
-- `this.evaluationEngine.instance.exports.isQuiet();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
+- `this.evaluationEngine.instance.exports.isQuiet_eval();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
-- `this.evaluationEngine.instance.exports.isTerminal();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
+- `this.evaluationEngine.instance.exports.isTerminal_eval();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
-- `this.evaluationEngine.instance.exports.isSideToMoveInCheck();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
+- `this.evaluationEngine.instance.exports.isSideToMoveInCheck_eval();` returns a Boolean value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
-- `this.evaluationEngine.instance.exports.nonPawnMaterial();` returns an unsigned integer value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
+- `this.evaluationEngine.instance.exports.nonPawnMaterial_eval();` returns an unsigned integer value, according to the game state bytes previously written to the evaluation module's input-gamestate buffer.
 This function is used by the negamax module to test whether there is enough material to try null-move pruning.
-- `this.evaluationEngine.instance.exports.makeMove();` decodes and applies the move stored in `inputMoveBuffer` to the decoded game state stored in `inputGameStateBuffer`, and writes the encoded, resultant game state in `outputGameStateBuffer`.
+- `this.evaluationEngine.instance.exports.makeMove_eval();` decodes and applies the move stored in `inputMoveBuffer` to the decoded game state stored in `inputGameStateBuffer`, and writes the encoded, resultant game state in `outputGameStateBuffer`.
-- `this.evaluationEngine.instance.exports.makeNullMove();` decodes the game state stored in `inputGameStateBuffer`, applies a null-move, and writes the encoded, resultant game state in `outputGameStateBuffer`.
+- `this.evaluationEngine.instance.exports.makeNullMove_eval();` decodes the game state stored in `inputGameStateBuffer`, applies a null-move, and writes the encoded, resultant game state in `outputGameStateBuffer`.
-- `this.evaluationEngine.instance.exports.evaluate(bool);` .
+- `this.evaluationEngine.instance.exports.evaluate_eval(bool);` .
-- `this.evaluationEngine.instance.exports.getMoves();` .
+- `this.evaluationEngine.instance.exports.getMoves_eval();` .

 ### Negamax Module